-- 1. The Board and the CTA recognize that - a. providing opportunities for professional development is a shared responsibility - b. activities which promote and foster professional development of teachers shall be covered in this Article. - 2.
+- 1. The Board and the CTA recognize that - a. providing opportunities for professional development is a shared responsibility; - b. activities which promote and foster professional development of teachers shall be covered in this Article. - 2.
 There shall be a professional development fund which is jointly administered by the Superintendent or designate and the CTA Professional Development chairperson or designate. - 3.
 There shall be a Joint Professional Development Committee comprised of six (6) CTA members and three (3) representatives of the Board, chaired by a CTA member. - 4.
 This Joint Committee shall administer professional development activities in the District. - 5.
 This Joint Committee shall be guided by the following principles: - a.
 Teacher participation in professional development activities is voluntary, except during non-instructional days set aside for professional development. - b.
 A needs assessment is the most appropriate starting point in planning a professional development program. - c.
 Professional development programs shall include adequate resources, time and organizational support. - d.
 Opportunities for professional development shall be distributed as widely as possible. - 6.
-It shall be the responsibility of the Joint Committee to allocate available funds for school-based professional development, to set aside a contingency fund to meet special needs, to consider requests for additional funds from schools in which all allotted funds have been used, and requests from Teachers Teaching On Call in the employ of the Board.
+It shall be the responsibility of the Joint Committee to allocate available funds for professional development including requests from Teachers Teaching On Call in the employ of the Board.
 The Committee shall establish its own guidelines in these matters. - 7.
 Each school shall have a Professional Development Committee of which an Administrator is a member and which is chaired by a CTA member.
 Where practicable this Committee shall be elected. - 8.
 The School Committee shall adhere to the principles in Article F.20.5. - 9.
-The School Committee shall plan school-based professional development activities and approve expenditure of allocated professional development funds.
+The School Committee shall plan school-based professional development activities.

-- 10. The Board shall contribute annually to the Professional Development Fund eighteen one hundredths percent (.18%) Category 6 Max per F.T.E. (as of September 30) and the CTA shall contribute seven one hundredths percent (.07%) Category 6 Max per F.T.E. (as of September 30). - 11.
+- 10. The Board shall contribute annually to the Professional Development Fund eighteen one hundredths percent (.18%) Category 6 Max per F.T.E. (as of September 30) and the CTA shall contribute seven one hundredths percent (.07%) Category 6 Max per F.T.E. (as of September 30).
+An advance of 50% of Professional Development Funds shall be sent to the CTA by October 31st each year and a report on the balance owing.
+The remaining balance owing will be sent to the CTA by January 31st each year.
+Upon request the CTA will provide financial reports to the Superintendent or designate. - 11.
 The Board will annually provide six one hundredths (.06%) Category 6 Max per F.T.E. (as of September 30) to increase the Professional Development Fund to offset substitute or other professional development related costs. - 12.
 The CTA recognizes that the principal has the authority to authorize teacher absence from regular duties for professional development. - 13.
-Unused funds at both District and school levels shall be carried over to the next year. - 14.
-This Article shall not preclude the Board from providing curriculum implementation activities, however, the Professional Development Fund shall not be required to finance curriculum implementation.
+Unused funds shall be carried over to the next year. - 14.
+This Article shall not preclude the Board from providing curriculum implementation however, the Professional Development Fund shall not be required to finance curriculum implementation.